markjlyon/spaceopera/EPISODES.md

 The Celestia makes a long journey to a remote and long forgotten family holding and meets a new alien species, with unexpected results that will change everything.

 ### EPISODE 01x03 - A Babe In The Woods
-Desperately needing to repair their ships, the Warlock and Ajax depart to find critically needed materials in spite of heavy crew losses from the battle, while the Celestia discovers their attempts to contact the USC have given away their position.
+Desperately needing to repair their farships, the Warlock and Ajax depart to find critically needed materials in spite of heavy crew losses from the battle, while the Celestia discovers their attempts to contact the USC have given away their position.

 ### EPISODE 01x02 - All Good Things
-After esacping their 517 year temporal stasis, the Celestia and crew attempt to repair their crippled starships only to learn the devastating truth when they try to contact the USC.
+After esacping their 517 year temporal stasis, the Celestia and crew attempt to repair their crippled farships only to learn the devastating truth when they try to contact the USC.

 ### EPISODE 01x01 - Ten Thousand Cuts
-The Celestia and crew respond to a distress call only to be ambushed by ten thousand Zendai starships.
+The Celestia and crew respond to a distress call only to be ambushed by ten thousand Zendai farships.
 They attempt escape, but soon face a worse fate.